Karara Rangeland Park

 Booking

-Bookings are essential and can be made up to 180 days (approximately six months) before arrival and for one motor vehicle or one motor vehicle and one trailer only.
+- for one motor vehicle or one motor vehicle and one caravan/camper trailer/other trailer only

 If you are an outdoor education provider, licensed commercial tour operator or are organising an event (friends, family and other social groups camping together does not constitute an event), contact Parks and Wildlife Service Murchison District Office (Geraldton) to discuss your requirements.